"Strasbourg's winter magic really begins around April — a great time to plan ahead. Come hungry—the local cuisine is unforgettable."

 Why Visit Strasbourg?

-Strasbourg enchants as Alsace's capital straddling French-German cultures where fairy-tale half-timbered houses lean over canals in Petite France, Gothic cathedral's pink sandstone spire soars 142m as medieval engineering marvel, and December transforms city into France's oldest Christmas market (Christkindelsmärik since 1570) and one of the oldest in Europe.
-This European Union capital (pop.
-285,000) hosts EU Parliament's imposing glass architecture across from Grande Île's UNESCO medieval core—symbolic location where France and Germany's historic rivalry evolved into European cooperation.
+Strasbourg absolutely enchants as Alsace's beautiful capital city uniquely straddling French and German cultures where picturesque fairy-tale half-timbered houses (colombages) with colorful shutters lean charmingly over narrow canals in the Petite France quarter, the magnificent Gothic cathedral's distinctive pink Vosges sandstone spire soars dramatically 142 meters as a medieval engineering marvel that amazes architects, and December magically transforms the entire city into France's oldest Christmas market (Christkindelsmärik operating since 1570, one of the very oldest in all of Europe) attracting over 2 million annual visitors.
+This surprisingly important European Union capital (pop.
+285,000 city, 790,000 metro) hosts the European Parliament's modern imposing glass-and-steel architecture positioned symbolically directly across the Ill River from Grande Île's perfectly preserved UNESCO-listed medieval old town core—a powerfully symbolic location where France and Germany's centuries of historic rivalry and brutal wars eventually evolved into modern European cooperation and peace.

 What to Do